Exploring the lepton flavor violating decay modes $b \to s \mu ^{\pm} \tau ^{\mp}$ in SMEFT approach: Implications OF the Results

 \begin{itemize} \item $\textbf{Branching ratio}$: The numerical values for the expected branching ratios of the decay process are provided in Table \ref{tab::Results}.
 In Fig. \ref{fig::BRM}, we present the $q^{2}$-dependent differential branching ratio of $B_{(s)} \to (K^{*},\phi) \tau^{\pm}\mu^{\mp}$ decay processes.
 Each mode of $B_{(s)} \to ( K^{*},\phi)$ process has almost similar $q^2$ dependencies of the differential branching ratio irrespective of the charge of the heavier lepton.
 Therefore, we have shown a single curve for both modes $\tau^{\pm}\mu^{\mp}$.

-\item $\textbf{Forward-backward asymmetry}$: We see no zero crossing for both of the modes irrespective of the charge of heavy lepton.
-For both $B(B_{s}) \to K^* (\phi) \tau \mu$ decay, the observable $A_{FB}$ remains positive throughout the $q^2$ region.
-This is shown in Fig. \ref{fig::AFBM5}.
+\item $\textbf{Forward-backward asymmetry}$: We observe a zero-crossing position for both modes in the $\tau^- \mu^+$ final states, whereas no such position is found for $\mu^- \tau^+$ modes.
+The observable $A_{FB}$ exhibit the zero crossing around 7 GeV$^2$ for $B(B_{s}) \to K^* (\phi) \tau^- \mu^+$ processes.
+In contrast, for $B(B_{s}) \to K^* (\phi) \mu^- \tau^+$ channel, the behavior of the observable remains positive throughout the $q^2$ range.
+This is shown in Fig. \ref{fig::AFBM51} and Fig. \ref{fig::AFBM52}.
 We also provide the prediction for the forward-backward asymmetry for the decay process which is provided in Table \ref{tab::Results}.

 \item $\textbf{Longitudinal polarisation asymmetry}$: The $q^2$ dependent lepton longitudinal polarisation asymmetry of $B \to K^{*}\tau \mu$ and $B \to \phi \tau \mu$ decays are shown in Fig. \ref{fig:FLM}.
 The observables have similar behavior irrespective of the charges of the lepton pair.
 In addition, the numerical values of $F_{L}$ are also given in the Table \ref{tab::Results}.